JuliaGPU/gitlab-ci/README.md

 On the page of your new repo:

+* general settings: change the project visibility to `Public`

 * runners settings: make sure available group runners are available and enabled, and shared runners are disabled